korobovvs521-svg/adalimumab-market-research/README.md

 # adalimumab-market-research
-A training study of the adalimumab market that Gemini and I are conducting using open-source data.
+A training study of the adalimumab market that I am conducting using open-source data.